Mary Lacy

 Mary Lacy (c.
 1740 – 1801) was a British sailor, shipwright and memoirist.
 She was arguably the first woman to have been given an exam and a pension from the British Admiralty as a shipwright.

 Early life

 Lacy was born in Wickham, Kent in 1740.
 She became a domestic servant, aged twelve.
 In 1759, aged nineteen, Lacy ran away from home dressed as a boy.
-Using the name William Chandler, Lacy worked as a servant for a ship's carpenter of the British navy.
+Using the name William Chandler, Lacy worked as a servant for a ship's carpenter of the Royal Navy.
 William was her father's name and Chandler was her mother's maiden name.

-She then studied as an apprentice to be a shipwright in 1763, going on to successfully complete the apprenticeship.
+Lacy then studied as an apprentice to be a shipwright in 1763, going on to successfully complete the apprenticeship.
 In 1770, she took her exam as a shipwright, arguably the first woman to have done so.
 In 1771, however, she was forced to stop working because of her rheumatism, and applied for a pension from the Admiralty under her legal name, Mary Lacy, which was granted.
 She published her memoirs The Female Shipwright in 1773.
 This was reprinted by the National Maritime Museum in 2008.